KreoPensas/Platypus/README.md

 The file PlatypusRecv.ino is compiled for a  Mega2560

-the files PlatypusRecvTeensy and name.c go together and are compiled into a Teensy, select Midi under USB type.
+The files PlatypusRecvTeensy and name.c go together and are compiled into a Teensy, select Midi under USB type.

 Also requires these libraries: